 When I started Shepherd’s music program as piano performance major in 1999, I wasn’t really sure what I intended to do with myself after graduating, but Shepherd’s program open my eyes to worlds I didn’t know existed.

 Besides the rigorous course schedule and private lessons, Shepherd also offered a plethora of performance opportunities.
-As a Shepherd student, I played with the Marching Band, Jazz Ensemble, Jazz Combo, Chamber Singers, Concert Choir, Masterworks Choir, Wind Symphony, Gamelan Orchestra, and Contemporary Composers Ensemble (which premiered some of my first compositions).
+As a Shepherd student, I played with the Marching Band, Jazz Ensemble, Jazz Combo, Chamber Singers, Concert Choir, Masterworks Choir, and Wind Symphony.
 I was exposed to a wide variety of styles (classical, modern, and in-between) that helped to define my voice as a musician and composer.
 I also got to be Billy Joel in the Marching Band one year.

 After graduating, I was accepted into NYU’s prestigious Graduate Musical Theater Writing Program as a composer and lyricist, and moved to New York in 2004.
 There, I was mentored by countless Broadway professionals like William Finn, Michael John LaChuisa, and Jeanine Tesori.
 Since then my musicals and songs have started to attract attention in New York and around the country.
 In 2007, I won the Jonathan Larson Award and Frederick Loewe Award for Musical Theatre.
 I’ve received a few writing commissions, included The Wonderful World of Zidney, which was a Featured Highlight at the 2007 Page to Stage festival at The Kennedy Center.
 I also had the joy of touring the country as keyboard player and assistant conductor of the Broadway musical Dirty Rotten Scoundrels.
 I now continue to make my living as a professional accompanist, arranger, and composer in New York.
 It wouldn’t have been possible without the strong foundation of musicality that Shepherd gave me.